rakhimov/scram/doc/fault_tree_analysis.rst

 =======================================================

-These gate and event types are not directly supported by the input format based on the OpenPSA [MEF]_.
+These gate and event types are not directly supported by the input format based on the Open-PSA [MEF]_.
 Indeed, these types are treated just like AND gate and Basic event respectively;
-therefore, the description of these types can be given through the OpenPSA MEF "attribute" element for gates and events.
+therefore, the description of these types can be given through the Open-PSA MEF "attribute" element for gates and events.
 The attribute name "flavor" is used to indicate the different representation of an event as shown in the description bellow.